 You’re less likely to hear about a wild deal on a Disney cruise than you might with some other cruise lines.
 However, DCL does offer discounts and run promotions.

-Florida residents enjoy up to 35 percent off select Bahamas and Caribbean sailings.
-Southern California residents are enticed to sail from San Diego to Baja for up to 25 percent off.
+Florida residents enjoy up to 20 percent off select Bahamas and Caribbean sailings.
+Canadian residents are enticed for up to 25 percent off.
 Members of the military are eligible for special rates.

 The best way to stay on top of rates, make sense of room categories, track add-ons and extras, bundle packages, and seek special promotions, is to work with a Disney-certified travel advisor who specializes in cruising.